 - Template Repository Management

 - JQL Searchers

 Learn basic facts about templates

-Templates get created in the Template Repository (TEMP) - a standard Jira project that appears right after installing Issue Templates for Jira.
-Read more about it here.
+Templates get created in the Template Repository (TEMP) - a Jira Business project that appears right after installing Issue Templates for Jira.
+Read more about it the First steps chapter.

 First thing you’ll need to know, is how to create and edit a single template.

 - Click Create at the top of the screen to open the Create issue screen.

 - In the Create Issue dialog box, select the Template Repository project - the default repository is called Templates (TEMP).